David Palmer (vocalist): Musical career

+Palmer was fired from Steely Dan in April 1973, the other members having concluded that he was not a good fit for their songs.
+He is credited for backing vocals on the band's subsequent release, Countdown to Ecstasy, but apparently in error; although Palmer did take part in demo sessions for the album, the actual recording sessions took place over two months after he left Steely Dan, and Becker and Fagen have stated that he did not sing a note on the actual album.
+Palmer was accepting of the decision.
+In a 1997 interview, he said, "There were two reasons for me leaving the Dan: First, I was asked to.
+Second, when you have a singer as great as Donald Fagen was and is, you don’t need another lead singer in the band.
+I'll always be grateful to Donald [Fagen] and Walter [Becker] for giving me a break and also for their musical integrity."

 Palmer sued the Steely Dan corporation for unpaid digital royalties in 2014 and received a settlement.
 Palmer had sued because he had not been paid royalties for online streaming Steely Dan audio, saying: "I did not want their money, I wanted my money."

-After Steely Dan, Palmer worked with a number of songwriters, including Carole King, in the composition of "Jazzman".
-He later formed the band Wha-Koo with Danny Douma.
+After Steely Dan, Palmer worked with a number of songwriters, including King.
+He wrote all the lyrics for King's album Wrap Around Joy, including the composition "Jazzman" and "Nightingale".
+He formed the band Wha-Koo with Danny Douma in 1977.
 Wha-Koo released three albums, The Big Wha-Koo in 1977, Berkshire in 1978 and Fragile Line in 1979.
 He also contributed the song "Silhouette" to the 1985 film Teen Wolf.

 Digital photography career

 Since 2002, Palmer has been a digital photographer, making landscapes, portraits and fine-art images.

 He lives in Charlotte, North Carolina.